 As we age, we often treat our brains to fewer new experiences, leading to long-term problems with memory or problem-solving.
 Learning a language is one of the best ways to keep your brain young by engaging it to do a challenging and unusual activity.
 Plus, it’s super fun!

-Once you’ve invested in the equipment, brewing your own beer is a relatively affordable hobby, and it results in a beer that’s created perfectly to your taste.
+Once you’ve invested in the equipment, brewing your own beer is a relatively affordable hobby.
 You’ll never have to show up to a party empty-handed again!

-For confident people with a strong sense of humor, stand-up comedy is a great way to push yourself out of your comfort zone while picking up new skills like public speaking.
+For confident people with a strong sense of humor, stand-up comedy is a great way to push yourself out of your comfort zone while improving your public speaking.